 Our current athletic field is the water retention area for the church and school.
 How will we handle drainage since our new building is being built on this field?

 We have contracted with a civil engineer to plan the required drainage/water retention that will meet all city requirements.
-The most cost-effective way to handle the drainage is to install an underground drainage system that will carry the water along the south of the new building to a new athletic field in the area where the E-Buildings are currently located.
-The E-Buildings will be removed to allow for the water retention area and athletic field.
+The most cost-effective way to handle the drainage is to install an underground drainage system that will carry the water along the south of the new building to a new athletic field in the area where the E-Buildings used to be located.
+The E-Buildings have been removed to allow for the water retention area and athletic field.

 Where will the facilities office and workshop be located during and after construction?

-The facilities office will be temporarily relocated to the church office.
-We are making plans for a temporary workshop space in one of the metal containers with a portable A/C unit.
-We are still discussing the best location for the office and workshop will be moved to the A-Building.
+The facilities office has been temporarily relocated to the church office, and a temporary workshop space has been set up in one of the metal containers with a portable A/C unit.
+After construction, the facilities office and workshop will be moved to the A-Building.